What is PROJECT GRADUATION?

 Monday, June 20, 2022

-A traditional Project Graduation for the class of 2022 is scheduled to be held on Monday, June 20, 2022 (the night of graduation), from 10:30 PM to 3:00 AM, at the Woodbridge Community Center.
-Here, students will enjoy activities ranging from swimming to roller skating to games to yearbook signing, and more.
+PROJECT GRADUATION 2022 will be held on Monday, June 20, 2022 (the night of graduation) at the Woodbridge Community Center.
+There, students will enjoy activities ranging from swimming to roller skating to games to yearbook signing, and more.

 Buses will provide transportation for ALL students to and from the high school.

 How can businesses, individuals, or families support PROJECT GRADUATION?